-How to Use It
+How to Use It >> Administer this test individually.

-- Administer this test individually. - Begin with the 45 easier high-frequency words included on Lists 1, 2 and 3.
+- Begin with the 80 easier high-frequency words included on Lists 1, 2 and 3.
 Work with one list at a time.
-If you think they are very easy, use the 55 additional high-frequency words on Lists 4 and 5.
-If these words are still too easy for your children, move to the next assessment. - Ask the child to read the list of words you've selected. - Library Children should be able to read the list quickly.
+If you think they are very easy, use the 120 additional high-frequency words on Lists 4 and 5. - Ask the child to read the list of words you've selected. - Children should be able to read the list quickly.
 Don't spend too much time on any word; tell the child to skip it and go on.
-If children are missing or refusing to attempt a large number of words, suggest they look down the list to see if there are any they know or stop the assessment. - Record the child's correct responses as well as substitutions on the Individual Record form.

-- What to Notice Number of high-frequency words read accurately - Speed of word recognition - Partially correct attempts or parts of words known - Degree of difficulty of known words
+If children are missing or refusing to attempt a large number of words, suggest they look down the list to see if there are any they know or stop the assessment. - Record the child's correct responses as well as substitutions on the Individual Record form. - What to Notice > Number of high-frequency words read accurately - Speed of word recognition - Partially correct attempts or parts of words known - Degree of difficulty of known words